cognisant/Docs.DevelopmentProcess/README.md

 ### Sprints

-A sprint is a time-box during which a ‘[Done](#definition-of-done)’, useable, and potentially releasable product increment is created.
+A sprint is a time-box during which a ‘[Done](docs/definition-of-done.md)’, usable, and potentially releasable product increment is created.
 At Cognisant we work in two-week sprints starting on a Monday and ending on a Friday.
 A new Sprint starts immediately after the conclusion of the previous Sprint.

 #### Sprint Kick-off